anamabid1/Take-Home-Exercises-Jan-2023/Exercises/Exercise1/ReadMe.md

 - All string information must contain text.
 Null, empty, and plain white-space text is not allowed.
 Sanitize your strings by trimming the leading and trailing whitespace.
 - Use constants for minimum values.

+### Unit Testing Code

+Unit testing code has been provided for you and can be located in the zip file in this folder.
+The zip file is called: RenoUnitTestEx1.zip.
+Download the file; unzip the file; move the RenoUnitTestEx1 folder to your solution; add the unit test project to your solution.
+Depending on any additional instructions from your instructor, you may need to update the project reference dependency and using statements.

 ### The `Opening`

 Openings cover a variety of types such as windows, doors, panels which hide items such as entertainment electronics, and closets.
 The following is opening information: